FlZtz/Hybrid_Elusive_Case_Repair_Method/README.md

 ## File Descriptions

+- `config.py`: Configuration file for the model.
+- `dataset.py`: Implementation of the dataset loader.
+- `LICENSE.md`: License file (MIT).
+- `log_preparation.py`: Script for preparing the event log dataset.
 - `model.py`: Contains the implementation of the Transformer model.
+- `quality_metrics.ipynb`: Jupyter Notebook for evaluating the trained model.
+- `README.md`: This file.
 - `requirements.txt`: Lists the required Python packages.
-- `evaluation.ipynb`: Jupyter Notebook for evaluating the trained model.
-- `config.py`: Configuration file for the model.
 - `train.py`: Script for training the Transformer model.
-- `dataset.py`: Implementation of the dataset loader.

 ## Results

-The results can be seen in the `evaluation.ipynb` notebook.
+The results can be seen in the `quality_metrics.ipynb` notebook.

 ## Dependencies

-- Python 3.10 or higher
+Python 3.10 or higher

 ## License